RISD-Code-Lab/spring2021/session-04/README.md

 # Working with Data
-In this workshop, we will go through how we can use a quantity of data for your p5.js project.
-It includes two components: 1) JSON (how to write, read, embed the data in p5.js project), 2) API (how to pull data written by someone into your program).
+In this workshop, we will go through how we can process a quantity of data in your web project by looking at two methods: APIs and JSON data.
+Through demos, we will look at how to write, read a data object, as well as how we can request data written by someone into your web project.

 ### Data visualization examples
 - [Weather gradient](http://weathergradient.com/)